Notre Dame High School (Salinas, California)

-Notre Dame High School is a private, all-female, Roman Catholic high school in Salinas, California.
-It is located in the Roman Catholic Diocese of Monterey.
+Notre Dame High School is a private, all-female, Catholic high school in Salinas, California.
+It is located in the Diocese of Monterey.

 Background

 Notre Dame was originally founded as the all-girls section of Palma School, before being established as a separate school in 1964 by the Diocese of Monterey under the direction of the Sisters of Notre Dame de Namur.

 Notre Dame is located one block away from its sister school, Palma, a Catholic all-boys school.